| Common Lisp Bindings9 March, 2012

 the encoding vector have also been fixed.

-Updated example page of the web site
+Updated example page of the web site20 June, 2005

 Thanks to the great work of Stefan Schröder all examples (and